rbhughes/purr_petra/README.md

 install of v4.48 is provided here for evaluation, but you should probably get the real thing from [Elevate Softare](https://www.elevatesoft.com/sales).

-* YOU MUST RUN `setup.py` AS LOCAL ADMIN to write to the registry!
-* YOU MUST HAVE PYTHON IN THE PATH SO THAT CMD RECOGNIZES IT
-* There are no external dependencies, no need to set venv for these steps:

 1. Launch cmd prompt (right-click Command Prompt | Run as administrator)
 2. cd to the `odbc` directory in this library